 The retailer has seen plummeting sales over the past few years, and previous reports suggest the retailer will reportedly sell some of its stores to Sprint.

-Radioshack has over 4,000 locations in the U.S. and is expected to sell a portion of it, while the rest of the stores will be closed.
+Radioshack has over 4,000 locations in the U.S. and is expected to sell a portion of them, while the rest of the stores will be closed.
 The report says Sprint is reportedly looking to purchase anywhere between 1,300 to 2,000 stores from the retailer, says “some of the people.”
 The report didn’t reveal how many stores Amazon is planning to purchase.

 There’s no word from RadioShack or Amazon about any such report.
 We’ll update you if we hear anything.